Policy and Basic Approach

 The Group’s human rights policy clearly supports the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work.
 We support and respect fundamental rights at work (freedom of association and the effective recognition of the right to collective bargaining, the elimination of all forms of forced or compulsory labour, the effective abolition of child labour, the elimination of discrimination in respect of employment and occupation, and a safe and healthy working environment).

-Guideline on Fair and Equitable Remuneration, Including Minimum and Living Wages
+Guidelines on Fair and Equitable Compensation, Including Minimum and Living Wages

-• We pay our employees fair and equitable remuneration in compliance with all wage-related laws, including minimum wages, overtime and statutory benefits.
-We also set appropriate wages that are above the living wage in the countries and regions in which we operate.
+• We pay employees fair and equitable compensation in compliance with all applicable wage-related laws, including minimum wage requirements, overtime regulations, and statutory benefits.
+In addition, we set appropriate wage levels that exceed the living wage standards in the countries and regions where we operate.

-• Overtime allowance is paid at a premium to the regular hourly pay rate per local laws.
+• Overtime compensation is paid at premium rates based on regular hourly wages, in accordance with applicable local laws.

 Guideline on Working Hours

-• Employees are allowed at least one day off per week.
+• Employees are provided with at least one day off per week.

-• In addition to managing weekly working hours, we strive to properly manage overall working hours through compensatory time off and the flex system.
+• In addition to managing weekly working hours, we endeavor to appropriately manage overall working hours through measures such as the use of compensatory leave and flexible working arrangements.

 Other Policies and Examples of Initiatives